The Forest School, Winnersh

 The Forest School is an 11-18 co-educational secondary school located in Winnersh, Berkshire, England.
 It is located on Robin Hood Lane, the B3030 road, next to Winnersh railway station.
-The Forest School changed its status from all boys 11-16 and mixed sixth to co-educational from year 7 September 2024.
+Originally, participation in Years 7-11 was limited to boys.
+The school changed its status to co-educational from 4th September 2024.
 Since September 2012, the Forest has educated academy players from local Football League Championship football club Reading FC.

 History

 The Forest School began as Woodley Hill Grammar School in 1957, becoming the Forest Grammar School.
 The school was founded by Walter G. Jackson (also the mayor of Wokingham in 1953), the first headmaster of the school.
 Jackson retired in 1968, to be replaced by J.F.F.
 (Jack) Pearcy.

 In November 1965, the Nestlé company donated an Elliott 405 computer to the school, which was a first generation valve computer.
 The BBC science television programme Tomorrow's World broadcast a story on 5 February 1969 about how the school used this computer to teach the pupils.

 The Forest School became a comprehensive school in 1974.
 It has been a Business and Enterprise College since 2003 and was appointed by the Specialist Schools and Academies Trust as the "Enterprise Hub School for Berkshire" in 2006.
 On 1 July 2013, Forest School formally converted to academy status.